 Times have changed for the education industry.
-When it comes to utilizing marketing tactics to achieve their goals, schools are now on par with businesses of other industries.
+When it comes to how to advertise a school and utilizing marketing tactics to achieve their goals, schools are now on par with businesses of other industries.
 And it's no surprise.
 The market itself has pushed toward this change — as parents now have a wider range of choice when it comes to selecting a school for their child.As a response, some schools are using smarter techniques in their language school advertising to thrive in the increasingly competitive market.
 Schools that have failed to develop and implement strong marketing strategies continue to lag behind.
 The industry does not wait around.
 The time for your school is now.

 What does marketing look like in ESL schools and language courses?